prerananana/ecommerce_prerana1/Labsheet/lab4.md

 ![](/Labsheet/images_lab4/index_page2.png)

 ## Conclusion
 Therefore, in this lab we added base.html and index.html for the user end of our ecommerce website.
-I personally also added a bootstrap template and implemented it through static files
+I personally also added a bootstrap template and implemented it through static files.